AhoyISki/duat/book/src/quick-settings.md

 This will import everything in the `prelude` module of `duat`.
-This should have everything you will need in order to configure Duat, not including things from other crates that you may want to import.
+This should have everything you will need in order to configure Duat, not including things from other crates that you may want to import (such as plugins).

 Here are some of its items: